wilmix3/SCROLL/README.md

 # SCROLL
 =========

- SCROLL  is  a  java/j2ee   framework  invented in  java-jdk1.8  by wilmix jemin  for  webapplication at  year  2017.
+  SCROLL  is  a  oakjava7   framework  invented in  OAKJAVA7  by wilmix jemin  for Mobile/ Remotewebapplication at  year  2018.

 Period  of   project  :  (2014- 2017)